TheR16H/my-site/README.md

 ## Contributions
 No contributions will be needed for this project but feedback would gladly be accepted.

-## Languages
+## Technologies
-The languages currently used on this project so far:
+This project was built using the following technologies:
 HTML
 CSS
 Javascript